scriptituk/tv-test-card-maker/README-beta.md

 in Furzeham, Brixham, for 14 years until he died in 2010.
 In August that year soon after his funeral service I became organist at the same [church](https://youtu.be/OmLH3yhwXrQ), yet remained oblivious.
-Had I not narrowly missed meeting him perhaps we could have chatted about the heyday of analogue electronics and the milestone transitions from valve to semiconductor, black and white to colour, analoge to digital…
+Had I not narrowly missed meeting him perhaps we could have chatted about the heyday of analogue electronics and the milestone transitions from valve to semiconductor, monochrome to colour, analoge to digital… RIP GJK.

 ### Tributes